chppwa/chppwa/README.md

 - 👋 Hi, I’m @chppwa
-- 👀 I’m interested in ... collecting records, trying new beers, and making new friends
+- 👀 I’m interested in ... collecting records, trying new beers, and operations
-- 🌱 I’m currently learning ...
-Powershell and Bash CLI and scripting
+- 🌱 I’m currently learning ... linux, project management, and CLI
-- 💞️ I’m looking to collaborate on ...
-Scripting development
+- 💞️ I’m looking to collaborate on ... remote administration
 - 📫 How to reach me ... discord/twitter @chppwa

 <!---